Peter-Juhasz/security-cam/readme.md

 ```

 ### Stream to Azure Blob Storage
-We can open a Block Blob to write as a `Stream`, so this way we can transfer the video seamlessly to Azure without buffering to disk or memory:
+We can open a Page Blob or a Block Blob to write as a `Stream`, so this way we can transfer the video seamlessly to Azure without buffering to disk or memory:
 ```cs
 var container = BlobServiceClient.GetBlobContainerClient(blobsOptions.ContainerName);
 var blob = container.GetBlockBlobClient($"{now:yyyy/MM/dd/HH-mm-ss}.mp4");